codecrypto-academy/pfm-web2.5-jun25/script/README.md

         *   **Block Production**: Waits for at least one new block to be mined.
         *   **Transactions**: If `testTransactions` are configured, it signs and sends transactions to the network and awaits their confirmation.

-5.  **Phase 5: Monitoring**
+5.  **Phase 5: Interactive Menu & Monitoring**
-    *   Once everything is deployed and verified, the script enters a passive monitoring mode, displaying each new block as it's created on the network in real-time.
-    *   You can stop the entire environment at any time with `CTRL+C`.
+    *   Once everything is deployed and verified, the script presents an **interactive menu** with three options:
+        1.  **[1] Continue and monitor blocks in real-time** - Enters passive monitoring mode, displaying each new block as it's created.
+You can stop with `CTRL+C`.
+        2.  **[2] Stop containers but preserve configuration** - Stops all Docker containers but keeps the `nodes/` directory, `genesis.json`, and Docker network intact.
+Perfect for development workflows where you want to pause and resume later using `--no-cleanup`.
+        3.  **[3] Stop the network completely** - Performs full cleanup: stops containers, removes Docker network, and deletes all generated files.
+    *   This flexible approach allows you to choose the appropriate cleanup level based on your needs.

 ## ⚙️ Execution Options